baheersbi/bigdataanalytics/spark/README.md

    spark-submit analyzer.py
    ```
 ## Multi-Source Data Streaming with PySpark
 This section describes how to configure your PySpark Streaming application to receive and process data from multiple sources within a 192.168.x.x network.
-By setting up multiple socket streams and combining them using Spark's union functionality, you can handle data from several machines running `nc -lk 9999`.
+By setting up multiple socket streams and combining them using Spark's union functionality, you can handle data from several machines running `nc -lk 9999` (Mac Users) and/or `ncat -l 9999` (Windows Users).
 ```bash
 from pyspark import SparkConf, SparkContext from pyspark.streaming import StreamingContext